logaretm/vee-validate/docs/src/templates/markdown/home/config.md

         <tr>
             <td class="is-method-name">events</td>
             <td>input|blur</td>
-            <td>Pipe separated list of the default event names that will be listened for to trigger validation, if empty string is provided it will disable all listeners.</td>
+            <td>Pipe separated list of the default event names that will be listened to, to trigger validation.
+If an empty string is provided it will disable all listeners.</td>
         </tr>
         <tr>
             <td class="is-method-name">inject</td>
             <td>true</td>
             <td>
-              Specifies if a validator instance should be injected automatically for all components, check [Component Injections](advanced#injections) for more informatin.
+              Specifies if a validator instance should be injected automatically for all components.
+(See [Component Injections](advanced#injections) for more information.)
             </td>
         </tr>
         <tr>